Priyank-Bhagat/quizzeasy/README.md

 Click [here](https://user-images.githubusercontent.com/115228605/196026978-75fd421c-af40-48dc-b8c8-c4fbb65e7b58.mp4) to see👀 the preview.

-👉If you're really into quizzes, then just download [quizzeasy app](https://github.com/Priyank-Bhagat/quizzeasy/raw/master/appb/quizzeasy.apk) and give it a go.👈
+If you're really into quizzes, then just
+👉[Download ](https://github.com/Priyank-Bhagat/quizzeasy/raw/master/appb/quizzeasy.apk)👈The Quizeasy App and give it a go.